huntlabs/hunt-http/README.md

 | hunt-trace |  0.2.0    |  Tracing for API requests  |

 **Note:**
-To support requst tracing, your project must add these packages:
+To support request tracing, your project must add these packages:
 1. hunt-trace

 ## TODO